Blue Waters Innovation and Exploration Allocations

 - Data analytics making use of foundational data (e.g. hydrologic mapping and modeling, supply routes, safety of navigation)

 - Efforts aligned with NGA strategic plans to move from just mapping to modeling initiatives (e.g. 2018 “MODELING THE WORLD” Workshop)

 - Machine learning/computer vision research related to the automated identification of features and classes of objects in still and video imagery such as from earth facing satellites.

 Many areas of science that previously utilized large allocations on Blue Waters including computational biology and astrophysics are not in the scope for this allocation process.

 Uniqueness of Blue Waters

-Blue Waters is a uniquely powerful resource for computational science.
-Blue Waters is a Cray system with a combination of XE6 nodes (two AMD Interlagos CPU modules – four processor chips) and XK7 nodes (one AMD Interlagos CPU module and one NVIDIA Kepler K20X GPU), connected with Cray's Gemini interconnect, a high performance network.
-A high-performance, high-capacity file system is also part of the system as well as large nearline storage system.
+Blue Waters is a powerful resource for computational and data science.
+Blue Waters is a Cray system with a combination of XE6 nodes (two AMD Interlagos CPU modules – four processor chips) and XK7 nodes (one AMD Interlagos CPU module and one NVIDIA Kepler K20X GPU), connected with Cray's Gemini interconnect, a high-performance network.
+A high-performance, high-capacity file system is also part of the system.
 A summary of the key capabilities is listed below:

 - Over 1.3 PetaFLOPS (10^15 floating-point operations per second) sustained performance (13.34 PetaFLOPS peak performance)